 Result

-Fibrosis usually has a consistently higher tissue density (0.3357, 0.4105 for reticular, ground-glass) compared to normal tissue (0.2752) over time, and mainly locates in lower lobes (72.18%, 57.6%, 64.85% for honeycomb, reticular, ground-glass).
-In contrast, emphysema has lower density (0.0784) and appears in upper lobes (72.65%) often.
+Fibrosis usually has a consistently higher tissue density (0.3357, 0.4105 for reticular, ground-glass) compared to normal tissue (0.2752) over time, and disease mainly presents lower lobes (72.18%, 57.6%, 64.85% for honeycomb, reticular, ground-glass).
 Most IPF patients experience a decrease of lung volume (11.85% off).
-The p-value of the first three mode based on PCA analysis are 0.001, 0.194 and 0.454 comparing IPF subjects and old normal ones.
+Model predictions of ventilation distribution and DLCO show that V-Q mismatch occurs in IPF subjects even in CT evaluated ‘normal’ tissue and this impacts on lung function contributing to observed DLCO decreases.

 Conclusion

-The quantitative result shows that the sptial distribution of IPF disease is patchy, basal and peripheral, and the tissue density remains stable over time.
-There is a slightly shape difference between old normal persons and IPF ones.
+A quantitative analysis of the spatial distribution of IPF disease coupled with computational models of function provide tools to improve assessment of contributors to decline in IPF patient status over time.
+Decreases in DLCO over time in IPF patients are a function of both regional lung stiffness due to disease location combined with a redistribution of ventilation to normal lung tissue.